 - Stakeholders assisting us to deliver the BID’s objectives;

-- Individuals who sign up to receive our newsletter, via our website.
+- Individuals who sign up to receive our newsletter and security alerts, via our website.

-BID Levy Paying Companies: BID levy paying company information is obtained in the first instance from Westminster City Council’s revenue collection agent, Capita.
+BID Levy Paying Companies and their employees: BID levy paying company information is obtained in the first instance from Westminster City Council’s revenue collection agent, Capita.
 This information shows a unique property reference number, rateable value, occupation dates, amount of BID levy due, payment history and billing address.
-The information comes to us in encrypted format, and is stored as a password protected file on a password protected server.
+The information comes to us in encrypted format and is stored as a password protected file on a password protected server.
 This information is transferred to an ACT database, which is held on the same server and is password protected.
 We also add the following personal information to the ACT database, associating with the unique property reference; named voter and contact details, nominated security personnel, nominated marketing and sales personnel, nominated HR and CSR personnel, any executive support to these posts, plus the details of employees from these companies who have expressed an interest in the BID’s services or attended BID training or events.
+Employees of BID levy paying companies also contact Marble Arch Partnership to enquire about individual/team volunteering events delivered by our Community Programme.
 We ask all new contacts for consent to add their details to our newsletter mailing list.

-Individuals who sign up to receive our newsletter via our website: The newsletter sign-up section of the www.marble-arch.london website allows interested individuals to keep in touch with what the BID does.
+Individuals who sign up to receive our newsletter and security alerts via our website: The newsletter sign-up section of the www.marble-arch.london website allows interested individuals to keep in touch with what the BID does.
 We do not transfer this information to the ACT database.

 The Marble Arch London BID website